sleconf/sleconf-www/2017/CFP.md

 For fairness reasons, all submitted papers should conform to the above instructions.
 Submissions that violate these instructions may be rejected without review, at the discretion of the Program Chair.

-For additional information, clarification, or answers to questions please contact the Program Chairs.
+For additional information, clarification, or answers to questions please contact the organizers by email: sle2017@inria.fr